gate-computer/gate/run/container/SECURITY.md

 Things controlled by the user who can execute the container binary:

   - Choose any two pairs of the parent namespace's user and group ids to be mapped to the container's user namespace.
-The identities are used to (1) set up the mount namespace, and (2) for the executor process and its children.
+The credentials are used to (1) set up the mount namespace, and (2) for the executor process and its children.